Vintage Edmonton: Johnny Cash, Carl Perkins Jerry Lee Lewis, Wanda Jackson In Camrose and Edmonton (May 4/10, 1957)

 Elvis in 1957 was at the zenith of his fame and much fodder for imitation.
 Cash's impression of Elvis was over the top and (mostly) in fun, and it's nice to hear of him performing it onstage at the Edmonton Gardens show:

-Cash would make 8 more visits to Edmonton through 1983, and was a reliable concert draw here through the years.
+Cash would make many more visits to Edmonton through the years, and was an always a reliable concert draw.